williamgilpin/cphy/README.md

 # Computational Physics

-Materials for UT Austin's computational physics course, taught in Fall 2022 by William Gilpin
+Materials for UT Austin's graduate computational physics course, taught in Fall 2022 by William Gilpin

-If you are enrolled in the course, the syllabus is [here](https://docs.google.com/document/d/1URJmdpTVG8E2bLLu5xAHctICb6krbZ0fC0hO2i2xEXY/edit?usp=sharing)
+If you are enrolled in the course at UT, the syllabus and calendar is [here](https://docs.google.com/document/d/1URJmdpTVG8E2bLLu5xAHctICb6krbZ0fC0hO2i2xEXY/edit?usp=sharing)

 # Requirements